barkhad-isse/soc-portfolio/portfolio-index.md

 ## Contents

 - [Week 1 – Wazuh Setup](week1_wazuh_setup/README.md): Deploy a single-node Wazuh SIEM environment and confirm connectivity.
-- Week 2 – Sysmon & Sigma (to be added)
+- [Week 2 – Kali Agent Monitoring](week2_kali_agent/README.md): Collect host-based telemetry from Kali Linux using the Wazuh agent and auditd, with custom detection rules.
 - Week 3 – Threat Hunting Lab (to be added)
 - Week 4 – Incident Response Case Study (to be added)
 - Week 5 – Cloud Monitoring (Sentinel) (to be added)